bbrtj/pascal-pn/README.md

 This notation is stored as a simple stack can be exported to a string.
 The program can later import the stack from a string and perform the calculation on it.

-## Current state

-In development.
-Most of the features listed are missing.

 ## Features

+- Translates standard notation to polish notation
-- Recognizes textual variables
+- Recognizes textual variables that can be assigned for calculation
 - Fast string export / import
-- Evaluation based on 64 bit (double) floating point values
+- Evaluation based on 64 bit (double) floating point numbers
-- Compiled into a CLI program or into a shared library
+- Compiled into a CLI program or into a shared library (work in progress)

+## TODO

+There are some things that could use improvements:

+- Varying arity of operators, such as the currently unsupported unary `-`
+- More operators (like 0: PI, E; 1: LN, FACT; 2: LOG)
+- Unary operators: prefix and suffix variants
+- Check the code for possible refactors and memory leaks
+- More testing, possibly unit testing in Pascal

 ### Export format